ChristophBleyer/ALNS/README.md

 An exact mathematical formulation that has been developed for this project can be found [here](docs/Problem.pdf).

-The initial route construction is done in two phases *clustering* and *routing*.
+The initial route construction is done in two phases: *clustering* and *routing*.

 * Clustering is done by a parallel urgency assignment as described in *Tansini, Libertad and Urquhart, María and Viera, Omar.
 Comparing Assignment Algorithms for the Multi-Depot VRP.
 12 2002.*
 * Routing is done via a parallel route building algorithm as described in *Potvin, Jean-Yves and Rousseau, Jean-Marc.
 A Parallel Route Building Algorithm for the Vehicle Routing and Scheduling Problem with Time Windows.
 European Journal of Operational Research, 66(3):331–340, 1993*